solutious/solutious.github.com/blog/_posts/2013-02-06-net-ssh-gem-code-signed.md

 ---
 layout: post
-title: The Net-SSH 2.6.5+ gem is now signed
+title: All future Net-SSH gem releases will now be signed (as of 2.6.5)
 who: delano
 ---